eyaler/ztml/README.md

      2. [Base125](ztml/base125.py) encoding (a [Base122](https://blog.kevinalbs.com/base122) variant with 15% overhead, to be used with utf8 charset)
 8. [Uglification](ztml/webify.py) of the generated JS (substitute recurring element, attribute and function names with short aliases)

 *Automatic capitalization recovery is currently only partial.
+Use caps=raw to preserve original capitalization.

 ### Projects using this:
 [fragium](https://fragium.com)